• Skip to primary navigation

 April 9, 2024

 For far too long, this policy has been a long-awaited dream in Mississippi.
-But with the recent passage of House Bill 1725, with the Senate’s strike-all amendment, Mississippi has taken a […]
+But with the recent passage of House Bill 1725, with the Senate’s strike-all amendment, Mississippi has taken a significant step forward.
+Currently, over 200,000 Mississippians find themselves in this coverage gap.
+Many of them are hardworking individuals, often in essential industries like food services […]

 Filed Under: In the News